katsub/tennis-highlights/README.md

 It can export all selected rallies to a single video, whose quality can be picked before exporting, so it'll have an appropriate size for sharing it.

 How it works:
-  - You pick a video and click on "Convert" so it extracts all rallies (takes a while, about the same time as the video duration or 30% of it, depending on your processor)
+  - You pick a video and click on "Convert" so it extracts all rallies (takes a while, about twice the video duration or 20% of it, depends entirely on your processor)
   - If you checked the "Join all rallies and export" option, the program will automatically build a video with all the rallies it detected and export it, and that's it!
   - If you didn't, it'll take you to the rally selection screen, where you can pick and/or edit the rallies that interest you, and the export them into a single video